Gredu/archived.kommuuni.mahti.org/content/front-page.md

   - Wellbeing of a single person
   - Wellbeing of Community as a group

 These two rules are equally important.
-Balancing them is hard and they can be contradicted.
+Balancing them is hard and they can contradict.
 Also, for some person "wellbeing" can mean different things.

 To achieve our goals, we have chosen that the form of government in our Community is based on responsibilities.
 Each resident is given a responsibility and ability to make rules.
-We try to keep rules minimum, and we trust more of person's own morale and ethic.
+We try to keep rules minimum, and we trust more of one's own morale and ethic.
 This will hopefully also strengthen the trust between residents.

 ## We are green
 Every resident in community is obligated to be green.
 This means recycling and moderate usage of water and electricity.
 More in [Green and Recycling]({{< ref "/guide/green-and-recycling.md" >}}) section.